-I created a water fountain out of materials I had around the house, picked up a fountain pump and some tubing, and got creative!
-Here is how my fountain was created.
+I created a strawberry pot water fountain out of materials I had around the house, picked up a fountain pump and some tubing, and got creative!
+Here is how my planter fountain was created.
 You can see step by step and finished photos below.
 Don’t forget to keep reading to see more strawberry pot ideas below!

 First you need to determine the best place for your inground fountain.
 I chose a sliver of lawn next to the patio so we could enjoy the sound, but an area that could be seen from my kitchen and dining room windows.
 Dig a hole slightly larger than the plastic bin or fountain kit basin.
 Use a level to try to keep the bottom of the hole as level as possible.
 Make sure the bottom is packed down tightly, place bin in hole and fill halfway with water.